-- WARNING!
-Iso Marking Fire/EXPLOSION HAZARD Use of the blower system is NOT A GUARANTEE that explosive fumes have been removed.
-If you smell fuel, DO NOT start the engine and DO NOT turn on any electrical devices.
-If you smell fuel and the engine is already running, SHUT OFF the engine and TURN OFF all electrical devices.
-Investigate immediately.
-DO NOT chatruet or medify the ventilation system - DO NOT obstruct or modify the ventilation system.

-- The bilge blower removes explosive fuel fumes from the engine compartment. - Fresh air is drawn into the compartment through the deck vents. - The bilge blower switch is at the helm.
+- Use of the blower system is NOT A GUARANTEE that explosive fumes have been removed. - If you smell fuel, DO NOT start the engine and DO NOT turn On any electrical devices. - If you smell fuel and the engine is already running, SHUT OFF the engine and TURN OFF all electrical devices.
+Investigate immediately. - DO NOT obstruct or modify the ventilation system. - The bilge blower removes explosive fuel fumes from the engine compartment. - Fresh air is drawn into the compartment through the deck vents. - The bilge blower switch is at the helm.